tegrak/Fricando/dtcc/README.md

 ## Introduction

-DTCC, Device Tree Composite Compiler, is forked from Linux kernel/scripts/dtc.
+DTCC, Device Tree Composite Compiler, is forked from Linux-3.0/kernel/scripts/dtc.

-DTCC supports for both c-style and python-style of device tree description.
+DTCC supports for both C-style and Python-style of device tree description.

 ## Dependencies